yadukpb/dy-back1/README.md

 1. Choose question type (reading/writing)
 2. Select difficulty level
 3. Specify the number of questions needed
-4. Call the appropriate fetcher function
+4. Call the appropriate fetcher function through the API endpoints

+These endpoints are designed to fetch the appropriate number of questions based on the user's profile and requirements.
+The server handles the distribution logic internally.

 ## Error Responses <a name="error-responses"></a>
 Both endpoints return the same error structure: